 Made of steel and oak by Copenhagen-based Icelandic designer Dögg Guômundsdóttir, the taller candleholder, Laki, is named after a volcanic fissure in the south of Iceland.
 The smaller one, Katla, refers to an active and large volcano in southern Iceland.
 Available in different sizes, the Bensi tables are made of plywood and linoleum.
 Photography copyright Dögg Design.

 Designed by Icelandic product designer Anna Thorunn and distributed by Epal, Insight evokes the concept of infinity.
 Photography copyright Epal.

-Designed by Denmark-based designer Gudmundur Ludvik and manufactured by Danish brand Arco, the Close bench is available as a two, three, or four seat sofa with various bases.
+Designed by Denmark-based designer Gudmundur Ludvik and manufactured by Dutch brand Arco, the Close bench is available as a two, three, or four seat sofa with various bases.
 Photography copyright Gudmundur Ludvik.

 The Close bench by Gudmundur Ludvik for Arco.
 Photography copyright Gudmundur Ludvik.